openstack-archive/fuel-plugin-zabbix-snmptrapd/doc/content/guide.rst

 1. Create an environment.
-For more information about environment creation, see `Mirantis OpenStack User Guide <http://docs.mirantis.com/openstack/fuel /fuel-6.1/user-guide.html#create-a-new-openstack-environment>`_.
+For more information about environment creation, see `Mirantis OpenStack User Guide <http://docs.mirantis.com/openstack/fuel /fuel-7.0/user-guide.html#create-a-new-openstack-environment>`_.
 2. Enable and configure Zabbix plugin for Fuel.
 For instructions, see Zabbix Plugin Guide in the `Fuel Plugins Catalog <https://www.mirantis.com /products/openstack-drivers-and-plugins/fuel-plugins/>`_.
 3. Open *Settings* tab of the Fuel web UI and scroll the page down.
-Select the plugin checkbox and set *SNMP community* parameter:
+On the left choose *SNMP trap daemon for Zabbix plugin*, select the plugin checkbox and set *SNMP community* parameter:

    .. image:: images/settings.png